stackblitz/alien-signals/README.md

 Project Status: **Preview**

-The goal of `alien-signals` is to create a Signal library with the lowest overhead.
+The goal of `alien-signals` is to create a push-pull model based aignal library with the lowest overhead.

 We have set the following scheduling logic constraints:

-1. Based on Push-Pull
-2. No dynamic objects
+1. No dynamic object fields
-3. No use of Array/Set/Map
+2. No use of Array/Set/Map
-4. No recursion calls
+3. No recursion calls
-5. Class properties must be fewer than 10 (https://v8.dev/blog/fast-properties)
+4. Class properties must be fewer than 10 (https://v8.dev/blog/fast-properties)

 Experimental results have shown that with these constraints, it is possible to achieve excellent performance for a Signal library without using sophisticated scheduling strategies.
 The overall performance of `alien-signals` is approximately 400% that of Vue 3.4's reactivity system.